-(WAUCHULA, Fla.) – On April 5th Florida Rural Legal Services (FRLS) joined various healthcare providers and community organizations such as Aetna, Better Together, Sunshine Health, Healthy Start Coalition, and Wauchula Police Department to sponsor the second annual Hardee County Community Baby Shower.
+Florida Rural Legal Services (FRLS) joined healthcare providers and local organizations—including Aetna, Better Together, Sunshine Health, the Healthy Start Coalition, and the Wauchula Police Department—to support this community-wide initiative.

 If you or someone you know needs help with civil legal issues, don’t hesitate to contact FRLS at 1-888-582-3410 or visiting www.FRLS.org for more information.